Jane Clarke's A Change in the Air: reviews, interviews & Books of the Year 2023

 A Change in the Air, Jane Clarke’s third collection, is a quiet, stoical meditation on fragility and mortality.
 Humanity takes its place within the rhythms of a natural world built on acceptance, community, and renewal.
 The title promises the best kind of revolution: freshness and wholesomeness – and the poems which follow deliver on this … In Jane Clarke’s hands, clarity, purity and strength speak for themselves.
 Her words are weighed and used sparingly.
 They take your breath away.’ – John Field, T S Eliot Prize reviewer

 Irish poet Jane Clarke's third full collection A Change in the Air was published by Bloodaxe in May 2023.
-It was longlisted for the 2023 Laurel Prize for nature writing and ecopoetry and shortlisted for both the Forward Prize for Best Collection and the T S Eliot Prize 2023.
+It was longlisted for the 2023 Laurel Prize for nature writing and ecopoetry and was shortlisted for the Forward Prize for Best Collection 2023, the T S Eliot Prize 2023 and Ireland's Farmgate Café National Poetry Award 2024.
 Across six sequences these intimate poems of unembellished imagery accrue power and resonance in what is essentially a book of love poems to our beautiful, fragile world.

 A Change in the Air follows Jane Clarke's 2019 second collection When the Tree Falls, which was shortlisted for the Pigott Poetry Prize 2020, the Irish Times Poetry Now Award and the Farmgate Cafe National Poetry Award 2020, as well as being longlisted for the RSL Ondaatje Prize 2020.
 Her debut collection The River (2015) was the first poetry book to be shortlisted for the Ondaatje Prize.
 Jane Clarke grew up on a farm in Co.
 Roscommon, and now lives near Glenmalure, Co.
 Wicklow.
 Her anthology of nature poetry, Windfall: Irish Nature Poems to Inspire and Connect (Hachette Books Ireland), illustrated by Jane Carkill, was published in hardback on 1 November 2023.